Nat-Your-Personal-CRM/handbook/README.md

 Shares entitle you to dividends once we get profitable + decision power inside the company.

-## Expectactions for all team members
+## Expectations for all team members
 ### Communicate a lot
 - Visit Slack once a day and let us know when you'll be off for more than a day.
 - Keep the Trello board up to date